 The raccoon can live in a wide range of habitats, requiring only a source of water, food, and a protected area for denning in order to survive.
 The habitats best suited for it are hardwood swamps, floodplain forests, fresh and saltwater marshes, and both cultivated and abandoned farmland.
 It is also found in cities all over the country.

-Although potentially false, the raccoon is thought to have the habit of washing food with its front paws, as suggested by its' species name, Lotor.
-Because captive raccoons have been seen doing the same type of "washing" action, it is thought that the behaviour is innate.
+The raccoon is thought to have the habit of washing food with its front paws, as suggested by its species name, Lotor.
+Because captive raccoons have been seen performing this same type of "washing" action, it has been suggested that the behaviour is innate.